 “In the treatise, Werckmeister is pulling on so many different sources, which shows that, to him, religion and science weren’t at odds,” she said.
 “Werckmeister wanted to show that God made the universe and music and that they’re all connected.”

-The calculations that Werckmeister used to support his view that an organist’s work had spiritual value was ultimately unfounded, said Shahin.
+The calculations that Werckmeister used to support his view that an organist’s work had spiritual value were ultimately unfounded, said Shahin.

-Still, she doesn’t think that Werckmeister’s musical theories should be discounted.
+Still, she doesn’t think his musical theories should be discounted.

 “Back then, people sought connections in their lives,” she said.
 “Werckmeister didn’t just see numbers or musical notes.
 He saw symbols that were loaded with meaning.
-It’s a different approach than how we understand music today.”
+It’s a different approach than the way we understand music today.”